- UU – Utrecht University (the Coordinator)

 - Weizmann – Weizmann Institute of Science

-- EuroBioImaging (ESFRI) – The ESFRI research infrastructure Euro-BioImaging will provide open user access to a complete range of state-of-the-art imaging technologies in biological, molecular and medical imaging for life scientists in Europe and beyond.
+- EuroBioImaging (ERIC) – The ESFRI research infrastructure Euro-BioImaging will provide open user access to a complete range of state-of-the-art imaging technologies in biological, molecular and medical imaging for life scientists in Europe and beyond.